Brodvd/Wargame/doc/rulebook.md

 ## 5. Terrain

 - Each cell can affect movement, defense, and attack.
-- Consult the following map legend for details on terrain types:
+- Consult the following legend for details on terrain types:

 | Terrain  | Defense Bonus (%) | Movement Cost | Attack Cost | Blocks Line of Sight | Walkable |
 | :------- | :---------------: | :-----------: | :---------: | :------------------: | :------: |